 Groups opened up?
 Work the list.
 Rifle Troubleshooting

-When a rifle that used to shoot stops shooting, the answer is almost always something mechanical that changed.
-Before you rebuild your zero or doubt your own trigger press, run the hardware down.
-This is the order we check it — cheapest and most likely first, gunsmith-level last.
+When a rifle that used to shoot stops shooting, control the test before you blame the shooter or the barrel.
+Same ammo, known distance, stable position, one change at a time — then run the hardware down.
+This is the order we check it: cheapest and most likely first, gunsmith-level last.

 - Pillar